back icon

 Since 1992, South Africa have had around 13 World Cup events (both 50- and 20-over format), in which they were in a position to proceed further.
 Barring 2009 and 2014, when they were outclassed by their opposition in the semi-final, they can look back at 11 other events where they could have or should have done things differently.

 It also includes group game exits, like in 2003, when they miscalculated the DL par score.
-Imagine bottling the maths to face a group exit in a home World Cup.
+Imagine bottling the math to face a group exit in a home World Cup.
 In 2022, they slipped up against the Netherlands when all they needed was to win a group game against a smaller team to proceed to the semi-finals.
 At their expense, Pakistan powered through to the final.
 Picking the worst defeat can leave your mind in a spin.

 In 2021, they were knocked out on the NRR because they had taken 13.3 overs to chase 85 against Bangladesh.
 Two days later, Australia chased down a similar score against the Tigers in 6.2 overs to outdo South Africa in the group stage.
 They later went on to win the tournament.
 As laughable as it is painful.